NinerBull/tRP3_RDotIO/README.md

 ## Configuration
-A new area will be added into Total RP 3's Config Wunder, under 'Settings' > 'Raider.IO'.
+A new area will be added into Total RP 3's Config Window, under 'Settings' > 'Raider.IO'.

 * You can toggle hiding Raider.IO info when you are IC (In Character).
 * You can toggle showing M+ Score and Raid Progress.